vFlicker/pro-react-redux/events/README.md

 # Events

-This repository showcases the use of the React Router library alongside a custom useInput hook for form handling.
+This repository showcases the use of the React Router library.
 It demonstrates the following features:

 - Client-side routing with react-router-dom
 - Nested routing for better structure and organization